Have you been looking for a great watch under $500? We’ve got you covered. Here are more than 20 awesome options to choose from.

 We’ll always love classic watches, but we also understand that times change, and some men are going to want something with a bit of modern tech built in – without sacrificing the analog look and feel.

-This isn’t your average smart watch.
+This is nothing like your average smart watches.
 It’s not a clunky, digital hunk of plastic and rubber that overtakes your wrist.
 It wears more like a traditional analog wrist watch.

 Plus, with built in heart rate monitoring, GPS and smartphone notifications, it’s a very practical little device.